1F4A9/javascript-evaluation/README.md

-#  JavaScript browser flow visualized 🎓
+#  JavaScript in the browser, visualized. 🎓